davidsonz/Travel-Website/_posts/2014-09-01-SouthIsland.md

 The two mountains in Wanaka, <a target="_blank" href="https://www.treblecone.com/">Treble Cone</a> and <a target="_blank" href="https://www.cardrona.com/winter/">Cardrona</a>, are both very good ski fields.
 I much prefer them to the ski fields in Queenstown.
 Wanaka is also a bit quieter to stay in that Queenstown as there is less partying and more of a chilled out vibe.
-Treble Cone is definitely the mountain for the more experienced skier, with only two chair lifts that are both very long and access each side of the mountain there are less green slopes avaliable.
+Treble Cone is definitely the mountain for the more experienced skier, with only two chair lifts that are both very long and access each side of the mountain there are less green slopes available.
 Cardrona has many lifts and many sections of the mountain for all abilities, and a very good terrain park.

 <img src="https://adventuresofthetravellingtwins.com/Photos/2014-09-01-SouthIsland/wanaka1-min.jpg" class="image1">